 We even move our knees past the line of the toes when walking up and down the stairs.
 But here’s the question:

 Why is it that so many people are unable to move their knees past the line of their toes?
+Two reasons:

 Summary: Knee injuries occur when people either squat with excessive internal rotation, rush the exercise, and have a poor foundation of hip strength and ankle mobility, or all of the above.